Ulle84/UllesSourceCode/CodeCleaner/Notes.md

 # ToDo

 # Ideas
+* two modes
+  * existing files: do moderate cleaning -> indentation
+  * new generated files from me: do complete cleaning

 * Try to put AStyle in resources and run via QProcess class -> one unified tool for Cleaning Code
 * option-file -> use option file of AStyle and extend it
 * two modes: gui and console